lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 Consequences:

 - It is hard to answer questions about the code unless we check **all** the code.
-For example, let's suppose I want to answer what users can change some property of theirs.
-I would have to check all the places that such property can be changed and weather users have access to it.
+For example, let's suppose I want to answer whether users can change a property of theirs.
+I would have to check all the places that such property can be changed and whether users have access to it.
 In a better system there would be a single place where that property is defined.
 - Changes are dangerous: adding a new constraint requires hunting for all the layers that also need it.
 - Offline-first gets really hard to implement: Offline or partially-connected clients cannot easily reuse the same rules they rely on when online.